aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs at himself never runs out of things to laugh at.
+> 🥠 A fanatic is one who can't change his mind, and won't change the subject.

-Last update: Mon Jun 23 05:13:19 2025
+Last update: Tue Jun 24 05:13:06 2025

 ### Let's play! 🎮